 The Best of the Best Canadian Poetry in English takes the pulse of Canadian poetry with ninety superb poems that have excelled—twice—at the test of “the best.”
 With poems chosen from the first nine volumes of this landmark series, this special tenth-anniversary edition highlights a vibrant variety of subjects from romance and family to ecology and the economy—not to mention blizzards and bears.
-Ranging from iconic poets Michael Ondaatje, Anne Carson, George Elliot Clarke, and P.K.
+Ranging from iconic poets Michael Ondaatje, Anne Carson, George Elliott Clarke, and P.K.
 Page to notable upstarts, the anthology includes an index for readers, notes from the poets, an illuminating analysis of Canadian poetics by series editor Molly Peacock, and provocative excerpts from past introductions by guest editors Stephanie Bolster, A.F.
 Moritz, Lorna Crozier, Priscila Uppal, Carmine Starnino, Sue Goyette, Sonnet L’Abbé, Jacob McArthur Mooney, and Helen Humphreys.

 For a full list of The Best of the Best Canadian Poetry contributors, visit the Best Canadian Poetry Series site.

 “A collection as complex and satisfying as a symphony.” —Publishers Weekly

 “A great jumping-off point for readers who might be interested in Canadian poetry but are unsure about where to start.”—Emma Healey, Globe and Mail